What if I told you all you need to do to learn to speak Russian without an accent is watch videos on a daily basis?

 At the beginning of 2014, I created a Russian phonetic transcription translator that automatically converts Russian text to its phonetic transcription.
 I manually described all the Russian pronunciation rules for each and every Russian letter - and there are too many rules and too many exceptions for you to learn them consciously.
 For example, the letter "а" can be pronounced in five different ways, depending on surrounding consonants, vowels and stress position.

-If you want to spend 10 seconds analyzing a word in order to figure out how to pronounce it, you can do that, but I recommend choosing an easier way to learn Russian pronunciation rules.
+When learning how to speak Russian, if you want to spend 10 seconds analyzing a word in order to figure out how to pronounce it, you can do that, but I recommend choosing an easier way to learn Russian pronunciation rules.
 Start repeating Russian words from the course, learn them by heart, make them part of yourself.
 After a certain amount of practice, you will be able to read ANY Russian word, if you know the stress position in it.

 How fast is the speech rate?

 All words from this course are pronounced slowly with good articulation, to help you easily imitate the native speaker.
-But sometimes even "slow" is not slow enough for beginners – you just can't make out all the sounds of a particular word (the word can be long, or it can contain a lot of unfamiliar sounds).
-In order to solve this problem, Pronunciation Player allows you to decrease the playback speed by 50% and see how the lips move in slow-motion.
+But sometimes even "slow" is not slow enough for beginner language learners – you just can't make out all the sounds of a particular word (the word can be long, or it can contain a lot of unfamiliar sounds).
+In order to solve this word pronunciation problem, Pronunciation Player allows you to decrease the playback speed by 50% and see how the lips move in slow-motion.
 This feature is unique in that a special sound processing technology was used to keep the voice sounding natural and distortion-free during this slow playback.

 For the most popular Russian words, there are two extra recordings: